JRL-CARI-CNR-UNIBS/parallel_2f_gripper/README.md

 *Note:* The base rod has to be a link with non-null inertia is necessary to avoid model reduction.

 ### Finger synchronization

+<span style="color:red">GEARBOX Joint do not respect third Newton law in Gazebo 11, we removed it from the Xacro to avoid problems (thus using two separated joints).
+We leave the gearbox code in this README for reference</span>

 In the URDF file the fingers are synchronized using mimic_joint.
 The SDF file uses a *gearbox* joint:
 ```xml
 <gazebo>